Thunderstorm: Hail

 Any thunderstorm that produces hail that reaches the ground is known as a hailstorm.
-Thunderclouds that are capable of producing hailstones are often seen obtaining green coloration.
+Thunderclouds that are capable of producing hailstones are sometimes seen with green coloration.
 Hail is more common along mountain ranges because mountains force horizontal winds upwards (known as orographic lifting), thereby intensifying the updrafts within thunderstorms and making hail more likely.
-One of the more common regions for large hail is across mountainous northern India, which reported one of the highest hail-related death tolls on record in 1888.
-China also experiences significant hailstorms.
-Across Europe, Croatia experiences frequent occurrences of hail.

-In North America, hail is most common in the area where Colorado, Nebraska, and Wyoming meet, known as "Hail Alley".
-Hail in this region occurs between the months of March and October during the afternoon and evening hours, with the bulk of the occurrences from May through September.
-Cheyenne, Wyoming, is North America's most hail-prone city with an average of nine to ten hailstorms per season.
-In South America, areas prone to hail are cities like Bogotá, Colombia.

 Hail can cause serious damage, notably to automobiles, aircraft, skylights, glass-roofed structures, livestock, and most commonly, farmers' crops.
 Hail is one of the most significant thunderstorm hazards to aircraft.
 When hail stones exceed 13 mm in diameter, planes can be seriously damaged within seconds.
 The hailstones accumulating on the ground can also be hazardous to landing aircraft.

 Wheat, corn, soybeans, and tobacco are the most sensitive crops to hail damage.
 Hail is one of Canada's most costly hazards.

 Hailstorms have been the cause of costly and deadly events throughout history.
 One of the earliest recorded incidents occurred around the 9th century in Roopkund, Uttarakhand, India.
 The largest hailstone in terms of maximum circumference and length ever recorded in the United States fell in 2003 in Aurora, Nebraska, United States.

+One of the more common regions for large hail is across mountainous northern India, which reported one of the highest hail-related death tolls on record in 1888.
+China also experiences significant hailstorms.
+Across Europe, Croatia experiences frequent occurrences of hail.

+In North America, hail is most common in the area where Colorado, Nebraska, and Wyoming meet, known as "Hail Alley".
+Hail in this region occurs between the months of March and October during the afternoon and evening hours, with the bulk of the occurrences from May through September.
+Cheyenne, Wyoming, is North America's most hail-prone city with an average of nine to ten hailstorms per season.
+In South America, areas prone to hail are cities like Bogotá, Colombia.